darekp7/xsframework/README.md

 ## Defining properties

-Only few properties are defined by framework, in most cases you have to define your own properties.
-Only setters need to be defined, in XS Framework there is no concept of getters, but you can obtain the last set value of ther property by calling xs.prop('name') (single argument call).
+Only few properties are defined by framework, in most cases you have to define properties on your own.
+Only setters need to be defined, in XS Framework there is no concept of getters, but you can obtain the last set value of ther property by calling `xs.prop('name')` (single argument call).

 ### Defining element properties
 You can define setter for the specific id: